electrumpayments/billpay-test-server/README.md

 }
 ```

-Or, if a reversal request is sent after a confirmation (or vice-versa) something similar to the following will occur:
+Or, if a reversal request is sent after a confirmation (or vice-versa) something similar to the following can be expected:

 ```json
 {